ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-### Q: There are only two electronic chip manufacturers: $A $ and$B $, both manufacture the same amount of chips.
+### Q: There are only two electronic chip manufacturers: $A$ and $B$, both manufacture the same amount of chips.
 A makes defective chips with a probability of $30%$, while B makes defective chips with a probability of $70%$.

 1. If you randomly pick a chip from the store, what is the probability that it is defective?
 1. Suppose you now get two chips coming from the same company, but you don’t know which one.
 When you test the first chip, it appears to be functioning.
 What is the probability that the second electronic chip is also good?